 YEARS ACTIVE (2008 - 2011)

-My name is Destin Dopwell and I have been a part of the Trinidad and Tobago Youth Philharmonic (TTYP) for two (2) years.
-I learnt about this group in July 2007.
+My name is Destin Dopwell and I have been a part of the Trinidad and Tobago Youth Philharmonic (TTYP) after learning about this group in July 2007.
 Michaela Forbes, a violinist in the orchestra, told me about the upcoming workshop in August of that year.
 I eagerly pursued more information about the workshop to be greeted with the news that professional Venezuelan tutors were coming to teach how to play the instruments as well as students who attended Trinity College East/Bishops Anstey East at the time could have attended workshop 2007 free of charge.
 I being a student of Trinity College East at the time took the opportunity for free education and decided to give orchestral music a try.

 On the first day of workshop 2007, I was shy because I knew no one.
 However the other students in the orchestra as well as the heads of the orchestra quickly made me feel at home.
 After the first moments of getting accustom to the environment it was time to choose an instrument to begin my participation in the workshop.
 After weighing the options, my desire was to play the flute.
 I was given a brand new flute, which was just one of the many new instruments the orchestra bought for students.
 On the second day of workshop, the Venezuelan tutors arrived and it was down to business from then.
 The tutors are brilliant, they added to my inspiration.
 After listening to the expertise of my tutor, I knew that I was given a golden opportunity to be thought by world class professionals.
 Even the normal price of workshop for students would not even make a dent in how much a class from these tutors would cost outside the orchestra.
 From that moment onwards, I made a decision to grow in the orchestra and never look back.
 At the end of workshop 2007, I played in my first concert with TTYP’s beginner orchestra.
 That was my last duty as a beginner because after the concerts Mr. Listhrop promoted me to the advanced orchestra.